|

 Keeping active keeps your mind occupied so you are not in a constant struggle to keep your thoughts positive and for you to be beating depression you do need to keep a positive focus on life.

 Then at night just before I went ot bed I would write 4 good things that happened that day, when you are depressed even this simple task can be hard.
-But by writing out three good things just before bed it forces your mind to think of good things just before you go to sleep, helping your mind dwell on good things for the next 8 hours.
+But by writing out four good things just before bed it forces your mind to think of good things just before you go to sleep, helping your mind dwell on good things for the next 8 hours.
 Think of these good things as you fall asleep.

 Think about it.
 Are you going to get a better night sleep thinking about the unpaid electrical bill or the how nice lunch time was sitting in the park with the birds chirping and the sun on your skin and just being able to relax alone, and the good looking girl who walk past and gave you a big smile.
 Really which one will give you a better nights rest?